Introduction

 If you believe you have the capabilities of being a project manager, you need to authenticate them in the form of certificates or experience.

 Getting a (PMP)® certification is one of the key requirements for becoming a project manager.
-Project managers having this certificate have an elite identity.
+Having the project management certificate can make you stand out among your competition.
 They showcase leadership and expertise in working.

 Project Management Professional (PMP)®

 This certification is valid across the globe.
-However, to get this certificate you need commitment and perseverance.
-Along with real-world project management experience, the basic requirement to qualify for this certification includes
+However, to get the PMP certificate you need commitment and perseverance.
+Along with real-world project management experience, the basic requirement to qualify for this certification includes:

 👉A four-year degree

-👉36 months of experience leading projects in the past eight years
+👉36 months of professional experience leading projects in the past eight years

 👉35 hours of project management education/training or CAPM® certification